-Prerequisites: CHEM 110 or passing score on Placement Test & MATH 007 or MATH 013 or appropriate score on math placement examination Corequisite: CHEM 111L
+Prerequisites: CHEM 110 or passing score on Placement Test & MATH 007 or MATH 013 or appropriate score on math placement examination; CHEM 111L (can be concurrently enrolled)

 CHEM 111L General Chemistry Laboratory I (1): Hands-on laboratory work in the principles and techniques of inorganic quantitative and qualitative analysis.
 Experiments are coordinated with the lecture material of CHEM 111.
 Computer data acquisition, graphing, problem solving, and quantitative calculations are emphasized.
 Three hours of laboratory per week.